ropensci-archive/ecoengine/inst/Using_ecoengine.md

 ```

 Notice that the query returned 56779 observations but has only retrieved the `25-50` since we requested records for page 2 (and each page by default retrieves `25` records).
 You can request `page = "all"` but remember that this will make 2271 requests.
-This could take a while and might make sense to parallelize the request or split the calls so as to avoid hammering the server all at once.

 Now we can examine the data itself.

 ```r